Jonnywdev/Portfolio-Project-1/README.md

 # Mozz's Pizza & BBQ

-![Mockup of website on computer, laptop and phone](assets/md-images/mockup.png)
+![Mockup of website on computer, laptop and phone](assets/md-images/mockup.png) This website presents Mozz's Pizza and BBQ, a catering company.
+Users will be people looking for a caterer for a private or public event and they will be able to find interesting content in a simple and easy way.

+The main aim of this project was to produce a reponsive easy to use website, by only using HTML and CSS.

+I got inspiration for this project off one of my current jobs at https://www.acebars.co.uk/ my boss always said he would love to rebrand so I thought that I would give it a go.

 ## Table of contents
 * [Website owner business goals](#Website-owner-business-goals)